 Here’s why: Google and other popular search engines will send out bots to crawl your site so that it appears in search results.
 This process is generally referred to as indexing.
 These bots can also detect malware infections.
 If malware is found, the search engine will blacklist your site, placing a “THIS SITE MIGHT BE HACKED” warning in the search results next to your URL (unfortunately, blacklisting doesn’t protect site owners).
 Blacklisting is a reliable sign because it occurs only when a search engine finds definitive evidence of malware on a website.

-If you’ve been blacklisted, you can find pointers on removing that malware in the content below.
+If you’ve been blacklisted, you can find pointers on how to remove malware in the content below.

 Web hosting suspension.
 If your website is suspended, it means your hosting provider has temporarily taken it offline.
 Website hosts might suspend a site for myriad reasons, but one of the most popular is to protect their servers from malware or spam.

-You can think of hosting providers as owners of an apartment building and websites as the individual units within that building: Providers are responsible for ensuring the security of the entire server, but you’re responsible for the maintenance of your website.
+You can think of hosting providers as owners of an apartment building and websites as the individual units within that building: from cheap shared web hosting providers to expensive dedicated server providers, they are responsible for ensuring the security of the entire server, but you’re responsible for the maintenance of your website.
 Your provider will run regular scans on your site and alert you if it’s infected.
 Website redirect malware, SEO spam, and phishing can all harm visitors to your site — so your provider will take it offline as a precaution.

 Website defacement.
 A website defacement attack is when cybercriminals replace your website content with their own message.
 It should be easy to spot on your site because a defacement is like digital graffiti.
 The message might be shocking and used to promote the attacker’s political or religious viewpoints.
 In other cases, website defacements are meant to achieve some notoriety and generate publicity around a particular “hacker name.”